The Best Jump Rope for Beginners: Get Started the Right Way

-If you do have the budget and want to minimize that initial frustration, grab yourself the 5.0 Oz CrossRope Stamina Cable.
-This is, in my opinion, the best bang-for-your buck deal because not only are you getting a durable rope that will last you a long time, but you will be able to keep using it even as your skills progress.
+If you do have the budget and want to minimize that initial frustration, grab yourself the Crossrope Starter Set.
+This is, in my opinion, the best bang-for-your buck deal because not only are you getting a set of durable ropes that will last you a long time, but you will be able to keep using them even as your skills progress.

 I hope this post was somewhat useful in helping you determine what jump rope to get started with.
 If you have any questions, please don’t hesitate to leave them in the comment section below.

 PS – want to master your jump rope technique?
 Check out my free Jump Rope Crash Course and learn how to use this training tool to achieve your weight loss and fitness goals.